aws-amplify/docs/docs/fragments/lib/flutter.md

 <amplify-callout warning>

-Welcome to Flutter Developer Preview documentation.
+Welcome to the Amplify Flutter documentation.
+To stay up to date with the latest changes and provide feedback, please take a look at our [RFC](https://github.com/aws-amplify/amplify-flutter/issues/5)

 </amplify-callout>